DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 5. Repeat the steps above as many times as the different weights are available.
 6. Multiply the value of the mass with *g* to find the weight of the blocks.
 7. Plot the graph of the weight of the blocks against the extension that was observed.
+8. Plot the error bars for the
+9. Use MatLab of any other graphing software the